 In the near future, dragons are awakened and released in London.
 They wreak havoc on the world and drive humans to the brink of extinction.
 Now it's up to the remnants of humanity to fight back and reclaim their world from the beasts.

 Reign of Fire stars Christian Bale, Matthew McConaughey, and Gerard Butler.
 That alone is reason enough to watch this flawed but entertaining movie...

 ...and if that isn't reason enough for you, just believe me when I say that it has some of the best dragon and dragonfire CGI, especially for a film that came out in 2002.

 The historical adventure tale of Keda, a young man who lived 20,000 years ago, who's left for dead by his hunter-gatherer tribe and fights for survival with the help of an injured wolf—the first ancestor of man's best friend.

 Alpha's plot is pretty straightforward and simple.
 The story beats are rather predictable all along the way, but it's only a minor flaw in what is otherwise an exciting movie with remarkable visuals.

 Of course, no one really knows the story of how dogs came from wolves—which is why this film falls in "fantasy" territory—but this telling is plausible to a degree, and surprisingly heartfelt.

 2. Stardust (2007)

 After vowing to retrieve a fallen star, a young man crosses over the Wall and enters the magical kingdom of Stormhold, where he finds the fallen star and learns that it is actually a woman.

-With incredible performances all around, especially from Claire Danes and Charlie Cox, and a wonderfully uplifting ending that comes after a journey of many dramatic twists, Stardust seals itself as one of the greatest fantasy films of all times.
+With incredible performances all around—especially from Claire Danes and Charlie Cox—and a wonderfully uplifting ending that comes after a journey of many dramatic twists, Stardust seals itself as one of the best fantasy movies of all time.